seanreed1111/sql-recipes/recipes.md

 The column or expression is mostly self-explanatory, as this is the table data or computed result over which you want LAG to operate.
 The preceding row offset portion indicates the relative row prior to the current row the LAG should act against.
 In our case, the value ‘1’ means the row that is one row before the current row.
 The default for LAG indicates what value to use as a precedent for the first row, as there is no row zero in a table or result.
 We’ve chosen the arbitrary date of 01-JUN-1987 as a notional date on which the organization was founded.
 You could use any date, date calculation, or date-returning function here.
 Oracle will supply a NULL value if you don’t specify the first row’s precedent value.
 The OVER analytic clause then dictates the order of data against which to apply the analytic function, and any partitioning of the data into windows or subsets (not shown in this recipe).
-Astute readers will realize that this means our recipe could have included a general ORDER BY clause that sorted the data for presentation in a different order from the HIRE_DATE ordering used for the LAG function.
+Astute readers will realize that this means our recipe could have included a general ORDER BY clause that sorted the data for presentation in a different order FROM the HIRE_DATE ordering used for the LAG function.
 This gives you the most flexibility to handle general ordering and analytic lag and lead in different ways for the same statement.
 We’ll show an example of this later in this chapter.
 And remember, you should never rely on the implicit sorting that analytic functions use.
-This can and will change in the future, so you are best advised to always include ORDER BY for sorting wherever explicitly required.
+This can and will change in the future, so you are best advised to always include ORDER BY for sorting WHEREver explicitly required.
 The LEAD function works in a nearly identical fashion to LAG, but instead tracks following rows rather than preceding ones.
-We could rewrite our recipe to show hires along with the HIRE_DATE of the next employee, and a similar elapsed-time window between their employment dates, as in this SELECT statement. select first_name, last_name, hire_date, lead(hire_date, 1, sysdate) over (order by hire_date) as Next_Hire_Date, lead(hire_date, 1, sysdate) over (order by hire_date) - hire_date as Days_Between_Hires from hr.employees;
+We could rewrite our recipe to show hires along with the HIRE_DATE of the next employee, and a similar elapsed-time window between their employment dates, as in this SELECT statement.
+SELECT first_name, last_name, hire_date,
+lead(hire_date, 1, sysdate) over (ORDER BY hire_date) as Next_Hire_Date, lead(hire_date, 1, sysdate) over (ORDER BY hire_date) - hire_date
+as Days_Between_Hires FROM employee;

 The pattern of dates is very intuitive now that you’ve seen the LAG example.
 With LEAD, the key difference is the effect of the default value in the third parameter.

-In contrast to LAG, where the default provides a notional starting point for the first row’s comparison, LEAD uses the default value to provide a hypothetical end point for the last row in the forward-looking chain.
-In this recipe, we are comparing how many days have elapsed between employees being hired.
+In contrast to LAG, WHERE the default provides a notional starting point for the first row’s comparison, LEAD uses the default value to provide a hypothetical end point for the last row in the forward-looking chain.
+In this recipe, we are comparing how many days have elapsed between employee being hired.
 It makes sense for us to compare the last employee hired (in this case, Sundita Kumar) with the current date using the SYSDATE function.
 This is a quick and easy finishing flourish to calculate the days that have elapsed since hiring the last employee.
 ---
 2-12.
 Assigning Ranking Values to Rows in a Query Result Problem
-The results from a query need to be allocated an ordinal number representing their positions in the result.
+The results FROM a query need to be allocated an ordinal number representing their positions in the result.
 You do not want to have to insert and track these numbers in the source data.

 Solution
 Oracle provides the RANK analytic function to generate a ranking number for rows in a result set.
 RANK is applied as a normal OLAP-style function to a column or derived expression.
-For the purposes of this recipe, we’ll assume that the business would like to rank employees by salary, from highest-paid down.
+For the purposes of this recipe, we’ll assume that the business would like to rank employee by salary, FROM highest-paid down.
 The following SELECT statement uses the rank function to assign these values.

-select employee_id, salary, rank() over (order by salary desc) as Salary_Rank from hr.employees;
+SELECT employee_id, salary, rank() over (ORDER BY salary desc) as Salary_Rank FROM employee;

-Our query produces results from the highest earner at 24000 per month, right down to the employee in 107th place earning 2100 per month, as these abridged results show.
+Our query produces results FROM the highest earner at 24000 per month, right down to the employee in 107th place earning 2100 per month, as these abridged results show.

 How It Works
 RANK acts like any other analytic function, operating in a second pass over the result set once non- analytic processing is complete.
-In this recipe, the EMPLOYEE_ID and SALARY values are selected (there are no WHERE predicates to filter the table’s data, so we get everyone employed in the organization).
-The analytic phase then orders the results in descending order by salary, and computes the rank value on the results starting at 1.
+In this recipe, the EMPLOYEE_ID and SALARY values are SELECTed (there are no WHERE predicates to filter the table’s data, so we get everyone employed in the organization).
+The analytic phase then orders the results in descending ORDER BY salary, and computes the rank value on the results starting at 1.
 Note carefully how the RANK function has handled equal values.
-Two employees with salary of 17000 are given equal rank of 2.
+Two employee with salary of 17000 are given equal rank of 2.
 The next employee, at 14000, has a rank of 4.
-This is known as sparse ranking, where tied values “consume” place holders.
+This is known as sparse ranking, WHERE tied values “consume” place holders.
 In practical terms, this means that our equal second-place holders consume both second and third place, and the next available rank to provide is 4.
 You can use an alternative to sparse ranking called dense ranking.
 Oracle supports this using the DENSE_RANK analytical function.
-Observe what happens to the recipe when we switch to dense ranking. select employee_id, salary, dense_rank() over (order by salary desc) as Salary_Rank from hr.employees;
+Observe what happens to the recipe when we switch to dense ranking.
+SELECT employee_id, salary, dense_rank() over (ORDER BY salary desc) as Salary_Rank FROM employee;
 We now see the “missing” consecutive rank values.

 ---